Neviim Rishonim:

 Then bring meal.
 And he cast [it] into the pot; and he said, Pour out for the people, that they may eat.
 And there was no harm in the pot.

 4:42 And there came a man from ba'al-Shalisha, and brought the man of Elohim (אלהים) bread of the firstfruits, twenty loaves of barley, and full ears of corn in the husk thereof.
-And he said, Give unto the people, that they may eat.
+And he said, Give to the people, that they may eat.

 4:43 And his servitor said: